Journal für Psychologie Call for Papers: Polyamory

 Subjectivity and Learning Conference

-Roskilde University, Denmark, 26 to28 May 2010 This conference focuses on the everyday practices of persons, and the interplay between actors and social structures in everyday life.
+This conference focuses on the everyday practices of persons, and the interplay between actors and social structures in everyday life.
 Everyday life in the Nordic and Europeans societies is characterized by an unprecedented rupture of economic and political systems, cultural meanings and individual identities.
-Global and environmental changes…
+Global and environmental changes force us to revise and reconsider our way of life and affects us at all levels of existence.
+It appears as if that which seems stable today will be rendered unstable tomorrow.
+The conference focuses on these changes and transformations and aims to debate and discuss how this can be understood and explored.
+What theories, methodologies and analytical concepts help us to study the transformations of everyday life in changing societies?

 News @en